Skip to content

 23. Advertise with lead generation forms

 Lead generation forms are some of the most popular and effective ways to grow an email list.
-Whether you're using LinkedIn Lead Gen Forms, Facebook lead ads, or 4, they allow users to join your email list without ever leaving the app they're on.
+Whether you're using LinkedIn Lead Gen Forms, Facebook lead ads, Google lead forms, or anything else, they allow users to join your email list without ever leaving the app they're on.

 24. Segment email lists